-Everything you need to know about ASBA (Application Supported by Blocked Account) and how it helps investors.
+Everything you need to know about ASBA and how it helps investors like you.

 India’s market regulator SEBI (Securities & Exchange Board of India) has enabled investors to make payments through an alternate route– the ASBA route – when applying for a public issue of equity shares.

-ASBA, or ‘Application Supported by Blocked Amount’, does not require investors to furnish demand drafts or cheques that were earlier needed when applying for IPOshares.
+ASBA meaning ‘Application Supported by Blocked Amount’, does not require investors to furnish demand drafts or cheques that were earlier needed when applying for IPO shares.
 Under this option, investors can apply through banks, which will hold a lien on investor deposits – that is, the money stays in the bank account until the issues are allotted.

 There are two benefits to this ASBA system.
 First, the usual problems associated with refunds are avoided.
-Second, the ASBA funds continue to earn interest even during the application process, if they are held in interest-bearing accounts.
+Second, the funds blocked in the ASBA bank account continue to earn interest even during the application process, if they are held in interest-bearing accounts.

 Related: All about IPOs in India